CedricPump/msfs_stol_training_tool/README.md

 ## Definition

-the MSFS eSTOL Training Tool is an external Application that connects via SimConnect ot MSFS and measures and pilots performace while training for STOL competition stile landings, anywhere in the world or on designated fields.
+the MSFS STOL Training Tool is an external Application that connects via SimConnect ot MSFS and measures and pilots performace while training for STOL competition stile landings, anywhere in the world or on designated fields.
 It sends telemetry and score data to a database that can be accessed on demand but has not been published yet due to uncertainty with data protection.
 STOL competition stile landings are compettative maneuvers that aim to takeoff and land a plane as in competitions like:  National STOL, The REAL STOL Fest, FFPLUME,  european stol competition or NZ Bush Pilot Championships.
 Therefore The tool supports STOL fields recreated in the simulator of: National STOL, The REAL STOL Fest, FFPLUME,  european stol competition.